Convergence of the Discrete Minimum Energy Path: Abstract

 \section{Abstract}

-The minimum energy path (MEP) describes the mechanism of reaction, and the energy barrier along the path can be used to calculate the reaction rate in thermal systems.
+The minimum energy path (MEP) describes the reaction pathway between two stable configurations of a physical system, as well as the rate of reaction.
 The nudged elastic band (NEB) method is one of the most commonly used schemes to compute MEPs numerically.
-It approximates an MEP by a discrete set of configuration images, where the discretization size determines both computational cost and accuracy of the simulations.
-In this paper, we consider a discrete MEP to be a stationary state of the NEB method and prove an optimal convergence rate of the discrete MEP with respect to the number of images.
-Numerical simulations for the transitions of some several proto-typical model systems are performed to support the theory.
+It approximates an MEP by a discrete set of configuration images, where the discretization size determines both computational cost and accuracy of the MEP approximation.
+We consider a discrete MEP to be a stationary state of the NEB method and prove an optimal convergence rate of the discrete MEP with respect to the number of images.
+Numerical simulations for the transitions of prototypical model systems support the theory.